 LRAP administrator at email@example.com

-Rutgers School of Law–Newark has long considered training lawyers who care about public service to be an important part of its mission.
+Rutgers Law School has long considered training lawyers who care about public service to be an important part of its mission.
 We encourage our students to participate in service activities while in school and to pursue public interest careers or provide pro bono services as a life-long commitment.

 The LRAP is available for all graduates from the class of 1997 and forward who are employed in law-related public interest positions and whose income does not exceed maximum levels established by the LRAP board.
 Graduates are eligible to receive program funds for a maximum of five years.
+Beginning with the Class of 2014, graduates must apply for their five years of LRAP assistance within 10 years of their graduation date.
 The board’s current policy is to ensure that each applicant who qualifies receives a proportionate share of the LRAP funds available for disbursement.
 Award amounts are subject to the availability of funds and the number of applicants eligible in each award period.